dwbzero/csv-tools/README.md

 The general rule here has been to make each program as "dumb" as possible in an attempt to follow the "do only one thing, and do it well" principle.

-There are a few other decent commandline CSV processing tool-sets out there, and this project is not really intended to duplicate those efforts.
+There are a few other good commandline CSV processing tool-sets out there, and this project is not really intended to duplicate those efforts.

 The goals for this project are: